genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/01_introduction.md

 Before you get going, you will need a [full developer set-up](/getting-started/prerequisites/introduction/) for this exercise.
 Make sure you check the requirements and set up what is necessary.

-Before you get going, you will need a [full developer set-up](/getting-started/prerequisites/introduction/) for this exercise.
-Make sure you check the requirements and set up what is necessary.

 ## What you will build